CefasRepRes/agriforwards-summer-school-2022/README.md

 [The good fish guide](https://www.mcsuk.org/goodfishguide/) published by the Marine Conservation Society.

 [Technological innovations in the recreational fishing sector: implications for fisheries management and policy](https://link.springer.com/article/10.1007/s11160-021-09643-1)

+## Done 20220330

+We are comfortable that the event itself is coming together but anxious about the content of the modules.

+- [x] RH to book a venue (Productivity East?)
+(20220401)

+We believe that Productivity East is booked, but we must go there and talk to them about the facilities.

+- [x] RH to "sign off" on the [timetable](#timetable) (20220401)

+Agreed

 ## Done 20220316